PrajaktaJ93/AsyncronousImageDownloadDemo/README.md

 ## Overview

-This demo is developed using Swift and UIKit.
+This demo is developed using Swift and UIKit and MVVM architecture.
 This contains logic for Asynchronous images download from server by 3 ways
 1. Using Aync-await 2.
 Using Combine 3.
 Using Closure